Praniti Shinde

-Early life and career
+Early life and education

-Praniti Shinde was born on 9 December 1980 to Ujwala Shinde and Sushilkumar Shinde, former Ministry of Home Affairs (India).
+Praniti Shinde was born on 9 December 1980 to Ujwala Shinde and Sushilkumar Shinde, former Home Minister of India.
+She did her schooling at Bombay Scottish School, Mahim.
 She completed her graduation from St. Xavier's College, Mumbai.

-Praniti Shinde is a social worker helping people through her NGO JaiJui.
+She then completed her law degree from Government Law College, Mumbai.
+She is a social worker helping people through her NGO JaiJui.

+Lok Sabha Election 2024

+Praniti won the Lok Sabha elections of 2024 from Solapur constituency on a Congress ticket.
+It is a reserved constituency.